Oguzozcn/Reddit-Data-Pipeline-using-Airflow-and-AWS-S3/README.md

-# Reddit Data Pipeline using Airflow and AWS S3
+# Reddit Data Pipeline using Airflow, AWS EC2 and S3

 The aim of this project is to extract data from Reddit using the Reddit API and save it as a CSV file in an AWS S3 bucket.
 Airflow is utilized as the orchestration tool to manage the workflow.
 (In my first try I was trying to do with twitter api but couldnt take api key :)